Microsoft Continues Porting Visual C++ To Linux

 If you had gone as far as reading the summary, you might have noticed it doesn't actually use the Windows compiler on Linux.
 Instead it uses gcc.

+Obviously be careful with the rm command, and another option is t

 Yet another repackaged GCC then?
-(Score:2)
+(Score:3)

 Maybe I'm the one with the problem.
 Given how easy it is to sell people something they already have for free (Dropbox, Slack, GotomyPC, etc), you'd think I'd get on the bandwagon and go into business selling people the ability to click their mouse or type Latin characters on their keyboards.